muratcangencturk/elonmusksimulator/CONTRIBUTING.md

 2. Make your changes and commit them with clear messages.
 3. Open a pull request against `main` describing your changes.
 4. Respond to any review comments and update your PR as needed.

+All pull requests should follow the checklist in `.github/PULL_REQUEST_TEMPLATE.md` which includes running the linter and tests and adding screenshots when the UI changes.

 We appreciate your ideas and help!